EntityGraphQL/EntityGraphQL/docs/content/getting-started.md

   {
       // Again, just an example using EF but you do not have to services.AddDbContext<DemoContext>(opt => opt.UseInMemoryDatabase());
-      // This registers a SchemaProvider<DemoContext>
+      // This registers a SchemaProvider<DemoContext> and uses reflection to build the schema with default options services.AddGraphQLSchema<DemoContext>();
-      services.AddGraphQLSchema<DemoContext>();
   }